UrbanOccupationsOETR/Automatic-Road-Extraction-from-Historical-Maps-using-Deep-Learning-Techniques/README.md

 Contact Information
 --------------------
-If you encounter the bugs while using this code, please do not hesitate to contact us.
+If you encounter bugs while using this code, please do not hesitate to contact us.
 - Burak Ekim: ekim19@itu.edu.tr<br>